New State Law Opens Environmentally Impacted Land to Streamlined Residential Development

 - Pay double the applicable parks/recreation impact fees to compensate for the loss of open space

-- Send certified mail notice to all adjacent property owners, disclosing: the intent to develop, the opportunity to purchase the parcel/portion to preserve it as open space, and the purchase price
+- Send certified mail notice to all adjacent property owners, disclosing: the intent to develop in accordance with the Act, the opportunity to purchase the parcel/portion to preserve it as open space, and the purchase price

 Adjacent property owners have 90 days from the date of mailing to exercise the option to purchase and close, accepting a deed restriction or restrictive covenant requiring the property be maintained as a recreational area or open space for at least 30 years.
 The purchase price may not exceed the greater of: (a) the price paid by the property owner plus 10%, or (b) the most recent bona fide offer received within the last 12 months.